 Look at the absolute end of the yearbook and create a timeline of when things need to be done.
 Talk with your School Annual Account Representative to find out exact deadlines.
 You will need to know when your last day of school is and give yourself at least a week and a half before that as you will want your yearbooks delivered before distribution day.
-Your deadline to submit your pages will be approximately a month before the delivery date and even though it may seem far away, we all know how time flies.
+Your deadline to submit your pages will be approximately one month before the delivery date and even though it may seem far away, we all know how time flies.
 Put important dates on your calendar with a big star.

 Reach out to your School Annual Account Representative (again, they are very important people in your yearbook creation process)!
 Your Account Rep can send you a link to the School Annual Online website with your personal ID and password.
 From there, log in and check things out.

-CHECK OUT THE SCHOOL ANNUAL CREATION KIT
+CHECK OUT YOUR CREATION KIT

 GET A COPY OF AN OLD YEARBOOK